UVVM/UVVM/doc/source/vip_rgmii.rst

 rgmii_expect()
 ----------------------------------------------------------------------------------------------------------------------------------
-Calls the :ref:`rgmii_read_bfm` procedure, then compares the received data with data_exp.
+Calls the :ref:`rgmii_read_bfm` procedure, then compares the read data with data_exp.
+If the read data is not equal to the expected parameter, an alert with severity 'alert_level' will be issued.
+To reduce the verbosity of the alert message, use the
+C_ERROR_REPORT_EXTENT defined in adaptations_pkg.

 .. code-block::